rsg435/DeveloperAssessment/README.md

 Other choices I made included:

 ### Dataset
-I created the dataset in a separate JSON file, as JSON maps cleanly to data models using .NET's JSON serialiser.
+I created the dataset in a separate JSON file, as JSON maps cleanly to C# models using .NET's JSON serialiser.

 ### Database